-- At least 18 years of age; and - Has entered into a domestic partnership with a member of the same sex; and - Has legally registered a Declaration of Domestic Partnership and obtained a Certificate of Registered Domestic Partnership in accordance with Oregon state law.
+- At least 18 years of age; and - Has entered into a domestic partnership; and - Has legally registered a Declaration of Domestic Partnership and obtained a Certificate of Registered Domestic Partnership in accordance with Oregon state law.

 Note: All provisions of this Group Contract that apply to a Spouse shall apply to a Domestic Partner.